-A living will provides specific guidelines for your end of life care.
-While your health care directive can include provisions for your agent to make certain decisions about your ongoing health care,a living will tells your agent how you would like those decisions made, such as if and when you want life support to be removed, whether you would want hydration and nutrition and what kind of care choices should be made for you, if you cannot make them for yourself.
-These types of absolute decisions about your life should be included in a living will for extra protection and assurance your desires will be known and honored.
+- Living Will Declaration.
+A living will provides specific guidelines for your end-of-life care.
+While your health care directive can include provisions for your agent to make certain decisions about your ongoing health care, a living will tells your agent how you would like those decisions made, such as if and when you want life support to be removed, whether you would want hydration and nutrition, and what kind of care choices should be made for you, if you cannot make them for yourself.
+These types of absolute decisions about your life should be included in a living will for extra protection and the assurance that your desires will be known and honored.

-These documents, if properly crafted, will help you express and enforce your healthcare wishes, even if you cannot speak for yourself.
-If you want to ensure your preferences for your ongoing and end of life care are respected, contact us to discuss your options today.
+These documents, if properly crafted, will help you express and enforce your health care wishes, even if you cannot speak for yourself.
+If you want to ensure that your preferences for your ongoing and end-of-life care are respected, contact us to discuss your options today.

 This article is a service of A. J. Yolofsky, Personal Family Lawyer®.
 We don’t just draft documents, we ensure you make informed and empowered decisions about life and death, for yourself and the people you love.
 That’s why we offer a Family Wealth Planning Session,™ during which you will get more financially organized than you’ve ever been before, and make all the best choices for the people you love.
 You can begin by calling our office today to schedule a Family Wealth Planning Session and mention this article to find out how to get this $750 session at no charge.